Drone Filming for Season 2 of The Crown

 Image by LA Media “Vintage car used filming Season 2 of The Crown”

-The LA Media team were part of the splinter unit, which sounds pretty ninja eh?
+The LA Media team was part of the splinter unit, which sounds pretty ninja eh?
 We were tasked with using our drones to capture drone tracking shots of moving vehicles and scenic shots of the locations.

 We filmed at Ardverikie Lodge (AKA “Balmoral”) where Her Majesty’s character was staying, played by the talented Claire Foy.

-Using the drones we also filmed the stunning vintage cars, the rugged Scottish mountains, the lochs, the rivers and anything else that looked stunning and majestic.
+Using the drones we also filmed the stunning vintage cars, the rugged Scottish mountains, the lochs, the rivers, and anything else that looked stunning and majestic.
 In Scotland that can be anywhere, you turn – we weren’t short of options.

 Image by LA Media “Ardverikie Lodge pretending to be Balmoral”